 - Undergoing radiation therapy for the chest and abdomen

 Males, especially between 45 to 70 years have three times greater risk of developing esophageal cancer.

-If detected early, esophageal cancer has greater chance of treatment.
+If detected early, esophageal cancer has a greater chance of treatment.
 But the challenge is always that esophageal cancer is always detected towards the advanced stages which make it difficult to be treated successfully.
-Depending on the age, medical history and severity of the cancer, any of the following treatment methods may be used:
+Depending on the age, medical history and severity of cancer, any of the following treatment methods may be used: